Total and dark mass from observations of galaxy centers with Machine Learning: Results

-A first corollary of this assertion is that every time one of the three feature is missing, the ML tool tries to replace it with other scaling relations it has also learned from the training sample.
+A first corollary of this assertion is that every time one of the three features is missing, the ML tool tries to replace it with other scaling relations it has also learned from the training sample.
 If these are consistent with the observations, then the predictions remain correct.
-If the scaling relations are tilted, then the predictions are tilted (Figs. \ref{fig: spider-no—mstar-with-gr} and \ref{fig: spider-no—Re-with-gr}).
+If the scaling relations are tilted, then the predictions are tilted (Figs.~\ref{fig: spider-no-mstar-with-gr} and~\ref{fig: spider-no-Re-with-gr}).
 A second corollary of our assertion is that if there is an offset between the scaling relations of the observations and simulations, then one can expect an offset in the predictions.
-We will discuss this in more details in \S\ref{sec:systematics}, dedicated to systematics.
+We will discuss this in more detail in \S\ref{sec:systematics}, dedicated to systematics.
 In particular, we will demonstrate that this is a necessary but not sufficient condition for accurate predictions.

-Finally, a last note about Eq. \ref{eq:new_virial_eq}.
-The dependence of the $k$ factor on the S\'ersic suggests that the $n$-index is responsible of part of the scatter in the predictions.
+Finally, a last note about Eq.~\ref{eq:new_virial_eq}.
+The dependence of the $k$ factor on the S\'ersic suggests that the $n$-index is responsible for part of the scatter in the predictions.
 Hence, the accuracy and precision of the predictions would strongly benefit from the inclusion of this parameter in the training.
-We are currently working on this implementation in future analyses (De Araujo Ferrera et al., in preparation), however we stress here that being the $n$-index generally known with little accuracy, this might also introduce some extra-scatter itself.
-Hence, here we acknowledge that, despite the ignorance of $n$, \mla\ can still return a reasonable scatter in its estimates.
+We are currently working on this implementation in future analyses (De Araujo Ferrera et al., in preparation), however, we stress here that being the $n$-index generally known with little accuracy, this might also introduce some extra-scatter itself.
+Hence, here we acknowledge that, despite not knowing $n$, \mla\ can still return a reasonable scatter in its estimates.